 - Metrics from connected owned channels

 - Automated reporting

-- Upon indexing, Channel data is backfilled and available for two years from the current calendar date.
+Upon indexing, channel posts data is backfilled and available for two years from the current calendar date.

-Fans data is not backfilled and is only available from the date the Channel was added to Benchmark.
-Fans data for Channels indexed in the Legacy Benchmark will be migrated to New Benchmark.
+Fans data is not backfilled and is only available from the date the channel was added to Benchmark.
+Current fans data for channels indexed in the Legacy Benchmark will be migrated to New Benchmark.

 My Instagram channel’s username/handle changed but the data is not appearing in Benchmark.